gip/fetchIO/README.md

 * Configurable number of concurrent fetcher pipelines
 * Reuse of http connection (configurable)
-* fetched HTML is zipped and binary64-encoded
+* Fetched HTML is zipped and binary64-encoded
 * Configurable using a simple JSON file

 History